chabad-source/melachaplug/README.md

 ### Potential Use Cases
 -   Those with motion based lights, can have the motion disabled on Shabbos and Yom Tov.
 -   Preserve energy usage during Shabbos and Yom Tov, for example of water heaters.
--   Turn off your security cameras.
+-   Turn off security cameras.
 -   Disbale occidental light switch triggers.